-Liabilities to customers declined by \in 1.0 billion to \in 9.9 billion, largely as a result of the reduction in deposits.
+Liabilities to customers declined by \leq 1.0 billion to \leq 9.9 billion, largely as a result of the reduction in deposits.

-Securitised liabilities fell by \in 0.2 billion to \in 0.8 billion.
-Subordinated liabilities were down \in 0.4 billion at \in 1.0 billion.
+Securitised liabilities fell by € 0.2 billion to € 0.8 billion.
+Subordinated liabilities were down € 0.4 billion at € 1.0 billion.
 The reduction in both items is due to liabilities maturing in the reporting period.